balsikandar/keeping-up-with-kotlin/README.md

  ```

  ### isPresent
- Return true if there is a value present, otherwise false.
+ Returns true if there is a value present, otherwise false.
 If value is present then we can use `get()` method in Optional class to access the value contained in the Optional object.
 So `carOptional.get()` returns Car object.

 ```
 Optional<Car> carOptional = Optional.ofNullable(carObject);